syncfusion-content/winui-docs/winui/Chart/Interactive-Features/Trackball.md

 ### Label display mode

-By default, the Trackball series label will be displayed only for the nearest point When there is a multiple series.
+By default, the Trackball series label will be displayed only for the nearest point when there is a multiple series.
 If you want to display all the y values with respect to the x value, then the [`LabelDisplayMode`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.ChartTrackballBehavior.html#Syncfusion_UI_Xaml_Charts_ChartTrackballBehavior_LabelDisplayMode) property is set to [`FloatAllPoints`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.TrackballLabelDisplayMode.html).

 **FloatAllPoints**